-Multi-Family and Commercial: The District contains approximately 14 acres of multi-family development including Imperial Lofts (a 254-unit apartment complex) and the Overture at Imperial (a recently opened 200-unit apartment complex), a Raceway gas station/convenience store constructed upon 2 acres of land, and a portion of the Nalco Champion corporate offices and parking area upon approximately 18 acres.
+Multi-Family and Commercial/Industrial: The District contains approximately 14 acres of multi-family development including Imperial Lofts (a 254-unit apartment complex) and the Overture at Imperial (200-unit apartment complex).
+The Children's Discovery Center and Visitor Center on approximately 1 acre, a Raceway gas station/convenience store on approximately 2 acres and an approximately 11-acre tract served with utilities, upon which no taxable improvements have been constructed to date, are located within the District.
+In addition, a portion of the Nalco Champion corporate offices and parking area, encompassing approximately 18 acres, are located within the District.

-No new residential development may occur in the 27 acres in Imperial Market until certain conditions of the Redevelopment Agreement are met.
+No new residential development may occur in the 25 acres in Imperial Market until certain conditions of the Redevelopment Agreement are met.
 See "REDEVELOPMENT AGREEMENT WITH CITY OF SUGAR LAND."

 Community Facilities: Constellation Field, the home of the Sugar Skeeters Atlantic League baseball team, has been constructed on approximately 27 acres in the District.
-The former refinery site of the Imperial Sugar Company site consisting of 26.7 acres is planned for redevelopment as the Imperial Market.
+The former refinery site of the Imperial Sugar Company site consisting of 25 acres is planned for redevelopment as the Imperial Market.
 Currently, one acre in the Imperial Market has been developed which includes the Fort Bend Children's Discovery Center (an affiliate of the Children's Museum of Houston) and the Sugar Land Heritage Museum and Visitor Center.
-Recreation facilities in the District ultimately include approximately 45,000 feet of walking trails, parks and open spaces constructed around approximately 62 acres of lakes and Oyster Creek, which winds through the District.
+Recreation facilities in the District ultimately include approximately 45,000 feet of walking trails, parks and open spaces constructed around approximately 46 acres of lakes and Oyster Creek, which winds through the District.